When will the ‘IAS exam’ be conducted? Are you in search of the UPSC Civil Services Preliminary Exam 2020 date?

-However, for most students, such a long advance preparation duration may not be needed.
-There are many candidates who clear IAS exam successfully with 5-6 months (or even less) months of advance preparation as well.
+However, there are many candidates who can clear the IAS exam successfully with 5-6 months (or even less) months of advance preparation as well.
 Thus the key point here is not the quantity of time, but the quality of time spent.

 Ideally, you should take at least 1 mock exam every week – covering topics you studied the week before.
 This will help you cover almost all of the Prelims topics and many overlapping topics for Mains.